Intro to Events

 Heap’s Live view provides you with a streaming, raw feed of all of your Heap events.
 You can use this page to QA your event definition by checking that when you take an action corresponding to your event definition, that event is captured in Heap.

-To archive an event, from the Define > Events page, click the event to open up the event details, then click the archive icon in the top-right.
+To archive an event, navigate to the Define > Events page, click the Options menu in the top right corner, and then select Archive.

 Restoring Archived Events